robofinch/generic-container/README.md

 references.
 The container traits are meant to be specific enough that a generic container can be bound more tightly by the interface it needs, to support more container implementations.

-The [thread-checked mutex] type is provided because implementations of the "fragile" container traits [permit their implementations to panic or deadlock] if [reentrancy] occurs;
+A [thread-checked mutex] type is provided because implementations of the "fragile" container traits [permit their implementations to panic or deadlock] if [reentrancy] occurs;
 [the standard libary's mutex may do this] if reentrancy occurs within a single thread.
 Non-fragile container traits, however, require their implementations to not completely crash and burn in this